Sexless marriage

 This 1896 Edvard Munch lithograph depicts a couple who have grown apart.

 Sexless marriage or platonic marriage is a marital union that occurs between spouses in which there is little or no sexual activity involved in their relationship.
-Taking into account what is defined as any form of sexual activities by the respective partners.
 The most common cause of a decline in sexual frequency is aging, followed by marital unhappiness.

 Having children, sexual boredom, busy work schedules, and spousal infidelity are all factors that can lead to a sexless marriage.
 Marriage in some cultures culminates in a sexless union for cultural, religious, or political reasons.

 Factors

 Sexless marriages can develop over time from a range of possible factors.
 Aging is overwhelmingly the most common cause of sexless marriage, for men and women, largely because of the inability to engage in sexual intercourse due to health status, decreased sex drive, lower energy levels, and other age-related physical changes.
 Infidelity can result in sexlessness in marriage because of reduced sexual interest in a partner or animosity toward an unfaithful spouse.

 Varying work schedules and busy lives may contribute to sexual inactivity in some couples.
 For couples with children, especially young children, the demands of childbirth and child-rearing can lead to stress, exhaustion, and decreased opportunities for sexual interactions.
-Also, the frequency of intercourse tends to diminish over time, especially after 1-2 years of marriage.
+Also, the frequency of intercourse tends to diminish over time, especially after 1–2 years of marriage.
 Habituation can also be an important factor.
 When sex takes place with the same person in the same way over time, novelty and interest can be lost and routine may predominate.

 Sexual aversion, a low level of sexual desire, avoidance of sexual situations, or fear of sex, includes past trauma, a lack of sexual vitality due to age, incompatible sexual orientations, or one spouse losing interest in the other, potentially leads to a marriage that is sexually compromised.
 Mutually agreed upon abstinence from sex based on religious principles, avoidance of sexually transmitted infections, platonic friendship, or preventing conception may all be contributing factors to a relationship without a sexual connection.
 Further, if one or both partners are asexual, a sexless marriage can result.

 Some couples may be married solely for legal purposes or tax benefits, i.e., what is colloquially called a marriage of convenience.
 For example, in the US a spouse is entitled to a Green Card if married to an American citizen or permanent resident.
 Another reason for a marriage of convenience is the lavender marriage, which conceals the homosexual/homoromantic or bisexual/biromantic orientation of one or both spouses.

 Regardless of the reason sex declines, couples adapt to a lower level of sexual interaction, creating a new normal with each diminution, such that less and less sex may occur over the life span of the marriage.